CHAPTER 8. Dartmouth Undying: A Tale of Pearls Thrown Away, Two Murals, and the Wheelock Succession

 In short, "the smoking gun that Tengatenga's adversaries so confidently brandished turned out, on careful examinaton, to be not even a water pistol,"

 Yet rather than carefully investigating the case and defending this man against his self-blindfolded attackers, Hanlon simply caved in to them and withdrew his offer.
-So even as Dartmuth rejected the very embodiment of "moral courage," Dartmouth's president offered nothing but a profile in cowardice.
+So even as Dartmouth rejected the very embodiment of "moral courage," Dartmouth's president offered nothing but a profile in cowardice.

 Still more disturbingly, Phil Hanlon turned tail as soon as he caught the whiff of "violence" on the Big Green campus--as if nothing could be worse.
 Compounding his dullness with spinelessness, he utterly failed to remember the kind of truly liberal heroism embodied by Ernest Martin Hopkins in the face of a fury he had never seen before among Dartmouth alumni.